 cavs: a history of innovation

-Since its founding in 1967 until the 2009 merger, the CAVS has provided long-term appointments to a wide range of important innovators in the visual arts, environmental arts, dance, and new media, such as composer Maryanne Amacher, avant-garde filmmaker Stan van der Beek, Lowry Burgess, Peter Campus, Charlotte Moorman, Nam June Paik, Yvonne Rainer, Alan Sonfist, and many others including artist Otto Piene, a member of the ZERO group.
-Piene succeeded Prof. Kepes as director in 1974.
-Following Piene’s retirement in 1994, the internationally-known artist Krzysztof Wodiczko, became director of CAVS.
+Since its founding in 1967 until the 2009 merger, the CAVS has provided long-term appointments to a wide range of important innovators in the visual arts, environmental arts, dance, and new media.
+CAVS Fellows included composer Maryanne Amacher, avant-garde filmmaker Stan van der Beek, Lowry Burgess, Peter Campus, Charlotte Moorman, Nam June Paik, Yvonne Rainer, Alan Sonfist, and many others including artist Otto Piene, a member of the ZERO group.
+Piene succeeded Prof. György Kepes as director in 1974.
+Following Piene’s retirement in 1994, the internationally-known artist Krzysztof Wodiczko became director of CAVS.
 Steve Benton, inventor of the white-light “rainbow” hologram, directed CAVS from 1996 until his death in 2003.
 Wodiczko returned as director to CAVS in 2004.

-The Center for Advanced Visual Studies (CAVS) merged in 2009 with the MIT Visual Arts Program to create the MIT Program in Art, Culture and Technology (ACT); ACT is continuing, the legacy of CAVS.
+The Center for Advanced Visual Studies (CAVS) merged in 2009 with the MIT Visual Arts Program to create the MIT Program in Art, Culture and Technology (ACT).